Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 13 Januari 2025 19.50.30 UTC
+- WIB: Senin, 13 Januari 2025 20.29.29 UTC
-- WITA: Senin, 13 Januari 2025 20.50.30 UTC
+- WITA: Senin, 13 Januari 2025 21.29.29 UTC
-- WIT: Senin, 13 Januari 2025 21.50.30 UTC
+- WIT: Senin, 13 Januari 2025 22.29.29 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: technology
+Kategori: nature